Chengru-Song/webApp/README.md

 ### Accelerate with distributed computing

 Lightweight models are usually used in video analysis or edge nodes whose computing power are constrained.
-The aforementioned methods are all accelerating the inference locally using graphic cards.
+The aforementioned methods are all accelerating the inference locally using GPU.
 Therefore, if edge nodes could be leveraged to analyze images in a distributed manner, it could gain significantly in performence.
 As a result, I offer an option for users to choose whether they want to use distributed devices for bulk inference.
 If selected, the browser will automatically split the input images evenly and send the files to active workers asynchronously.

-We tested the time spent on different sizes of input images.
-In our test enviroment, workers are set to 3 and the size is ranging from 5-150 images.
+We tested the time spent on different batch sizes of input images.
+In our test enviroment, workers are set to 3 and the batch size is ranging from 5-150 images.
 The results are quite satisfying.

 ![single&multiple](http://showdoc.hypercool.cn:4999/server/../Public/Uploads/2020-08-31/5f4c82de2f64a.png)